georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 Abstract:

-During phonations the trachea walls vibrate to create sound.
+During phonation the trachea walls vibrate to create sound.
 In this project we will consider the different motions of trachea walls caused by releasing the trachea with different initial widths and speeds.
 The impact of varying flow rates and elasticities will be incorporated.
 We will seek to capture how the trachea vibrates or if the trachea is expected to collapse.
 We consider an initial model which captures stable tracheal oscillations [(Gavriely & Jensen, 1993)](https://journals.physiology.org/doi/abs/10.1152/jappl.1993.74.6.2828?casa_token=fiUhUlVFzLoAAAAA:5gL6yIO8A9GnZdMiHWtLFFVBAOZPHnrk8cs_0wtTHt1Nr6G-4gM4v9En2n_C2xlGai-CKrdXski_).
-This model is then modified to consider the influence of different air-flows and introducing a drag force on the trachea walls.
+This model is then modified to consider the influence of different air-flows and a drag force on the trachea walls.

 Supervisor: [Prof. Oliver E. Jensen](https://personalpages.manchester.ac.uk/staff/oliver.jensen/)